Classes Winter, 2018:

 About Log Cabin Cooking Classes

 Classes are held 5 miles east of downtown Asheville in our 1930s log cabin in the retro-kitchen equipped with with vintage kitchen gizmos, dishware, and lots of cast iron.
-Appropriate attire is a must … choose from our large assortment of 1940′s-60′s colorful printed feedsack aprons.
+Appropriate attire is a must … choose from our large assortment of 1940’s-60’s colorful printed feedsack aprons.
 Cooking classes are hands-on, limited to 8 participants, and include printed recipes and sometimes a copy of one of my books.
 Ingredients are always local, organic when possible and often picked from our gardens.
-I prepare “light” & healthy versions of traditional foods that will leave you satisfied and perky.
+I prepare healthy versions of traditional foods that will leave you satisfied and perky.
 Special dietary restrictions are accommodated when possible.
 Unless otherwise noted, all foods prepared are gluten free (but kitchen is not a dedicated gluten free space).
+Most classes are $50 a person, including ingredients.

-Contact Barbara at email@example.com Prepayment by credit card or check is required to hold your spot.
+Contact Barbara.
+Prepayment by credit card or check is required to hold your spot.

-Cancellation policy: Because I source ingredients locally and often have to search them out, no refunds are given after 5 days before the class.
+Cancellation policy: Because I source ingredients locally and often have to search them out, no refunds are given.
 (But you can send someone in your place.)
 If I need to cancel a class due to insufficient registration, I’ll let you know 3 days before the class and you will receive a full refund.

 Private classes available: Contact me if you’d like to schedule a cooking class for your group.
-Charge is $40 per person (if you bring the wine), minimum of 6.
+Minimum of 6 people, maximum of 10, $50 per person.

 Examples of PAST CLASSES: